dmillett/inclinician/README.md

    - Why is any positive test between Day 1 (dose 1) - Day 28 (dose 2 + 7 days) ignored/excluded?
    - Since the vaccine failed to provide immunity for some, where is their immunogenicity data?
  * Why are there no recommendations of a single dose for people with lower risk factors (age < 65)?

+#### Moderna
+ * Similar to Pfizer except no positive test counted until last dose + 14 days
+ * No T-cell testing indicated from phase 1 testing in FDA report (seems like they did it though)
+ * ADE risk is acknowledged, but will likely require more than 8 weeks of surveillance for all recipients.
+ * FDA and media pointed out Moderna's 3 cases of Bells Palsy out of ~13k+ vaccine recipients, but did not give similar mention to Pfizer's 4 cases for 18k+ vaccine recipients.

 ## Resources
  * Statistical Confidence (wikipedia)